 If, at any time during the application process, you feel that your rights, duties, welfare, or status are or may have been adversely affected by CCH's action or failure to act, you may submit your grievance for informal or formal review.
-You may call and leave a voicemail if necessary, and your call will be returned as soon as possible, but no later than 48 hours after your call date.
+You may call415-282-5598 and leave a voicemail if necessary, and your call will be returned as soon as possible, but no later than 48 hours after your call date.

-If your grievance is not resolved at that point, you may request an informal hearing, which is a meeting with the CCH designated Staff and Director.
+If your grievance is not resolved at that point, you may request an informal hearing, which is a meeting with the CCH designated Staffand Director.
 The goal of the informal hearing is to settle the problem without the need for a formal hearing.

-In the event th e problem is not settled, you are e entitle d to request а formal hearing. .
-A formal hearing is bet ween you and CCH and/or а design ated mei mber of
+In the event the problem is not settled, you are entitled to request a formal hearing.
+A formal hearing is between you and CCH and/or a designated member of Providence Senior Housing.